fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 -TYP/ECLIPSE 500
 ```

-The images below presents the object model corresponding to each of the
+The images below present the object model corresponding to each of the
 above flight plan fragments.

 ![Image](.//media/Aircraft_AircraftType_AircraftTypeChoice_1.png)